ocerri/BPH_RDntuplizer/README.md

 Code to produce ntuples for the R(D*) analysis.
 They can be produced with FWLite or with the full CMSSW.

 ## Installing instructions
-Has to run on lxplus.
+Has to run on a CMS cluster (caltech T2, lxplus, etc.)

 ```
 cmsrel CMSSW_10_2_3